tjcarney89/swift-EnumsFun-lab-ios-0217/README.md

 First, open up `Card.swift` in Xcode's code editor. `Cards.swift` contains two enums, `Rank` and `Suit`, and a class, `Card`.
 Here's what you must do to finish implementing these enums and classes:

 1. Add a `String` property to `Rank` called `stringValue`.
 This should return a string representing the value of the card: the numbered value for numbered cards, or "J", "Q", "K", or "A" for face cards.
-(Recall that the raw values for `jack`, `queen`, `king`, and `ace` are 11, 12, 13, and 14, respectively.)
 2. Add a property called `suit` of type `Suit` to the `Card` class.
 3. Add a property called `rank` of type `Rank` to the `Card` class.
 4. Add a _computed_ property called `description` of type `String` to `Card`.
 It should return a string representing the suit and rank of the card, in the format "&lt;rank&gt;&lt;suit&gt;".